An initiative to encourage local participation in conservation and waste management of national parks

 Protecting the natural state of the park which is also the habitat of the wildlife is our main objective.
 The project plans to do this through proper waste management- by establishing means to strengthen the mechanism and involving local stakeholders and communities in the process.
 Hence, local communities, the wildlife as well as local children and youth are our major beneficiaries.

 This project is an initiation of CREASION in support of WWF Nepal.
 However, there are many collaborative partners who are involved in the implementation of this project.
 As a primary beneficiary, local youth and children are expected to internalize their learnings as well as encourage their communities towards proper waste management.
-Similarly, our partnership with the park authorities is also expected to help us constantly monitor the project’s progress and give it continuity, hence ensuring its sustainability.
+Similarly, the Waste Smart Museum is a one-of-a-kind approach envisioned as a means to incite interest among local communities and visitors alike towards waste management and biodiversity conservation.
+It is a structure fitted with two bottle crushers, a giant LED board, four informative posters, and three separate dustbins.
+The all-in-one structure serves as a means to establish awareness about animals and birds found in Chitwan National Park and enhance engagement in their protection through the right waste management approach, hence ensuring its sustainability.

 A techno-centric and modern approach towards waste management in national parks